-When you want your apps in your plan to reach a virtual network that's already connected to by apps in another plan, select a different subnet than the one being used by the pre-existing virtual network integration.
+When you want your apps in your plan to reach a virtual network that apps in another plan already connect to, select a different subnet than the one being used by the pre-existing virtual network integration.

 You must have at least the following Role-based access control permissions on the subnet or at a higher level to configure virtual network integration through Azure portal, CLI or when setting the